vx-moha/hlds-android/README.md

 # What Is it ?
-`- HLDS You can run a server on Android by using emulators Also it support in Xash3D (0.21)`
+`- HLDS You can run a server on Android by using emulators`

 # For Example